apreiml/prunef/README.md

 By default it will parse the dates using the local timezone.
 The algorithm uses UTC internaly.
 If the entries are created in UTC use the `--utc` flag.

-To list backups that will should be kept use the `--invert` option.
+To list backups that should be kept use the `--invert` option.

 ## Backup slots